bowman2001/perplex/exampleSite/content/authors/georg-makowski/_index.md

 I’m engaged in web publishing.
 My focus lies on a consistent layout structure and optimal legibility on modern devices.
 I’m specialized in fluid-responsive design because it can integrate many achievements of classic typographic page design.

-A baseline grid bears fruit when the layout proportions stay fixed between at least two breakpoints of the responsive design.
-A fluid-responsive web page template is a collection of a few layout versions where each one beyond mobile has conceivable fixed proportions.
+A baseline grid bears fruit when the layout proportions stay fixed.
+And a fluid-responsive web page template consists of a few layout versions where each one beyond mobile has those fixed proportions.

 **C**ascading **S**tyle **S**heets
 : are my main field of expertise.
 Style sheets are a collection of mechanisms to add fonts and styling to a web document.
 They’re not a programming language and every rigorous system reducing their complexity for the sake of technical maintainability tends to diminish their capabilities.